Discover how to be less anxious and become more productive and successful.

 1. Check in with yourself often

-Several times during the day no matter what’s going on, get in the habit of asking yourself, “How am I feeling?”
+Several times during the day, no matter what’s going on, ask yourself, “How am I feeling?”

 Hopefully, the answer will be that you’re doing just fine.

 The point of this inquiry is to ground you in the now.

 My guess is that frequently when you ask this question, you’ll be pulling yourself back to the present from thinking about the past or future.

 Maybe you’re worried about that pay raise discussion you’re scheduled to have with your boss, anxious about a blind date or upcoming presentation, or ruminating about the argument with your partner earlier in the day.